Chromadream/book-of-moon/content/post/articles/the-seven-husbands-of-evelyn-hugo.md

 ---
-title: "The Seven Husbands of Evelyn Hugo"
+title: "The Seven Husbands Of Evelyn Hugo: Definitely Not Your Ordinary Romance Novel"
 date: 2019-03-17T23:23:32+11:00
 draft: false
 author: "Alyx Shaw"